This is one of the most thrilling, breakneck paced and chilling novels that I have read.

 Hunter has to make his move if he wants to save Starlight.

-But can anyone in this remote location
+But can anyone in this remote location be trusted?

 I first visited Cornwall during school holidays and then in 1983 got a job just outside Tintagel.
 While the picture postcards show sunny beaches and pretty towns and villages snuggled in between the moors, the arrival of the autumn storms makes you aware of how brutal and unforgiving the landscape can be.
 There is nothing crueller than the wild seas off the coast of Cornwall – nor nothing more beautiful.
 I hope I have captured that in my first book, Sacrificing Starlight.